 Depart Nairobi around 08:00hrs, 3-hour drive down the Mombasa road will bring us to Kibwezi.
 Here we will deviate from the tarmac, and take a dirt road, for the 30 km to where we start walking to the caves.
-Picnic lunch of cold cuts, salads, bread and cheese, soft drink will be served.
+A picnic lunch of cold cuts, salads, bread and cheese, soft drink will be served.
 An hours walk will lead us to the entrance of the caves.
 The afternoon spent exploring.
-Dinner and overnight in fly camp.
+Dinner and overnight in a fly camp.

 Day 2: Chyulu – Caves.

 Explore segments of one of the longest “Lava Tube” caves in the world – Leviathan.
 These caves, which world-wide, are relatively rare, are thought to have been formed when liquid magma, of explicit kind and viscosity, streamed down an incline of a particular angle.
 The surface layer cooled and solidified, however the lower part, actually liquid, kept on streaming on down.
 At this point, somewhere up the hillside, a collapse of the surface crust occurred through which air enters, and so a tube evacuated itself just below the surface.
 Afternoon and the evening spent down in the caves looking at some of the fascinating formations found therein – Sinkholes, lava ropes, stalagmites and stalactites, benches and of course the auxiliary, water formed features.

 Day 3: Chyulu hills summit